(measurements by weight, not volume)

 - Allow soap to cool and harden for 48 hours.

-- Remove from mold onto cutting board and cut into bars.
+- Remove from the mold onto a cutting board and cut into bars.

 - Place bars on a tray with good airflow and cure for 4-6 weeks.